austineinstein/Plagiarism-Detection-System/README.md

-READ .docx files and powerpoint presentation for more detailed information.
+READ CloudComputingProposal, CloudComputingReport and download Powerpoint Presentation for more detailed information.

+Python files are the important parts of code written for the system:

+main.py is for front end django application

+getpage.py is polling script that listens for requests from front end

+runboto.py makes requests to EMR for handling Job processes